The Next Day: Recording sessions

 The musicians were given little information beforehand.
-Saxophone overdubs were provided by Steve Elson, who had worked with Bowie on records from Let's Dance (1983) to Heathen.
+Saxophone overdubs were provided by Steve Elson, who had worked with Bowie since the 1980s.
 The new arrival Henry Hey, whose previous credits included works with George Michael and Rod Stewart, contributed piano overdubs over several sessions at both the Magic Shop and Human Worldwide on "Where Are We Now?", "The Informer", "God Bless the Girl" and "You Feel So Lonely You Could Die".
 Hey was hired by Bowie at Visconti's recommendation after the two had worked together on a Lucy Woodward jazz album, the producer extolling Hey's "versatility and flawless technique".
 Bowie frequently requested input from the musicians.
-Hey enjoyed the method, telling Pegg: "It's a great way to work as it allows people to put forth their most prominent instinct on a passage."
+Hey enjoyed the method, telling biographer Nicholas Pegg: "It's a great way to work as it allows people to put forth their most prominent instinct on a passage."

 Leonard was brought back to the Magic Shop for guitar overdubs in March 2012, while Bowie continued tracking lead vocals.
 From March to May, the second batch included "Dirty Boys", "I'd Rather Be High", "I'll Take You There", "If You Can See Me", "Like a Rocket Man", "The Next Day" and "You Feel So Lonely You Die".
 Further recording for backing tracks commenced in late July.
 Visconti took over on bass, and Campbell and guitarist Earl Slick joined the sessions.
 Songs recorded included a new version of "Born in a UFO", "Valentine's Day" and "(You Will) Set the World on Fire".
 Slick, who contributed overdubs to "Dirty Boys" and "Atomica", was "pleasantly surprised" by the invitation to play on the album and described the sessions as "relaxed and fun".
 Bowie tracked a final round of vocals from September to October: "Born in a UFO", "Dancing Out in Space", "So She", "Valentine's Day" and "(You Will) Set the World on Fire".